 My mother was an artist and drew up the architectural plans herself, and they hired Joseph Bucco & Sons, Contractors to do the work.
 I was only six at the time but I remember Mr Bucco very well.
 To me he was a gentle giant, a big strapping man with a lilting Italian accent, a perpetual smile and a contagious laugh.

 When the construction was finally complete, my mother took a large nail and inscribed the year – 1950 – in the wet cement on our new cornerstone.
-It was then time to paint the house and of course my mother knew exactly the color she wanted.
+It was then time to paint the house.

-“A warm, bricky, light brown”, she told Mr Bucco who, anxious to please, brought her dozens of paint samples.
-But none seemed warm enough, or bricky enough, or light brown enough to suit my mother, so Mr Bucco began to mix the colors himself.
+“I want a warm, rich, light brown”, she told Mr Bucco, and so he brought her many paint color swatches to consider as they stood on the lawn looking up at the house.
+But none seemed warm enough, or rich enough, or light brown enough to suit my mother, and so, anxious to please, Mr Bucco began to mix the colors himself.

 He persevered good-naturedly for quite awhile but my mother was still not satisfied when our cat Ginger chanced to saunter by.